10 Reasons to visit the North Island

 4. New Zealand volcanoes

-For the same reason as specified in the previous section, the North Island has a multitude of volcanoes, some which are better known than others.
+For the same reason that has been specified under the previous point, the North Island has a multitude of volcanoes, some which are better known than others.

-Volcanic activity on the North Island occurs in the following areas: Central Plateau (Taupo Volcanic Zone), Egmont, Auckland, and Northland.
+Volcanic activity on the North Island occurs in the following areas: Central Plateau (Taupo Volcanic Zone), Taranaki, Auckland, and Northland.

-If you’re out to do walks, Egmont National Park offers several walks around and on the volcano, while Tongariro National Park in the Central Plateau offers several walks on and around Mount Ruapehu and Mount Tongariro.
+If you’re into walking, Egmont National Park offers several walks around and on the volcano, while Tongariro National Park in the Central Plateau offers several walks on and around Mount Ruapehu and Mount Tongariro with the latter being the home of one of the best one-day hikes in the world, the Tongariro Crossing.

 5. Second largest wine region in New Zealand